 If you are applying for an undergraduate program, you can apply for admission after your junior year in high school, for admission to the fall or spring semesters, or as a transfer student.
 You may enter with advanced placement, dual enrollment credit, or credit for advanced work by the International Baccalaureate or by tests of the College Entrance Examination Board.
 You may attend full-time or, if you live in the area, part-time.
 As an especially gifted student, you may enter well before completing high school.
 If you are 18 years or older, or have earned an associate’s degree, you may enter the Adult Degree Program, with its special provisions for adult learners who have many demands on their schedules and energies.
-Please see the Mary Baldwin College website or the Contact Information section for more information on admission to each MBC program.
+Please see the Mary Baldwin College website or the Contact Information at the beginning of this Catalog for more information on admission to each MBC program.

 Admission to Mary Baldwin is based on a student’s academic potential; achievement in secondary school, when applicable; strength and maturity of character; and any special talents and abilities.
 In judging academic ability, the secondary school record, when applicable, is the primary factor considered.

 Candidates for admission should have completed at least 16 college preparatory courses.
 The college recommends that candidates include four or five academic subjects in their course loads each year in meeting the following recommended school program: English, four units; foreign language, two units; mathematics, three units; history and social studies, three units; and lab science, one unit.

 Scores considered in the admissions process are those on the Scholastic Aptitude Test (SAT), the American College Test (ACT), or the Test of English as a Foreign Language (TOEFL).